A MESSAGE FROM THE CITY MANAGER

 • Others as appropriate

 Whether you are a resident or a visitor, I invite you to enjoy all that Cortez has to offer.
 If I can be of assistance to you please don’t hesitate to contact me via email or telephone.

 The city manager is hired by the City Council and is the chief executive officer and the head of the administrative branch.
 He oversees all city departments and advises the City Council.

 The city manager's office is located at City Hall.

 Alternatives for Better Service

-The city manager and his staff work to implement City Council policy, provide alternatives to improve service to the citizens, manage public funds and oversee all departmental budgets.
-The city manager department also works as a liaison between City Council, staff and the public.
+The city manager and his staff work to implement City Council policy, provide alternatives to improve service to the residents, manage public funds, and oversee all departmental budgets.
+The city manager also works as a liaison between City Council, staff, and the public.